awesinine/meetup-slack/README.md

 This is a fun little python experiment I'm building out while I learn to code.

-meetup-slack will be an importable library to do meetup announcements in slack.
+meetup-slack is a library that connects slack and meetup through their respective api's to do meetup announcements in slack.

 ###The main features are:
 point to a meetup group using an API